Feddockh/train_system/train_system/train_model/README.txt

 Jeremy Love
 8/1/2024

+README.txt
+train_system/train_system/train_model/README.txt

 This file will explain the purpose and implementation of each file found within the Train Model Module (train_system/train_system/train_model).

+__init__.py
+train_system/train_system/train_model/__init__.py

+This file is required for the implementation of the Train Model within itself and within the larger Train System.

 train_model_v4.py